-Sussex Neuroscience is a friendly community of researchers from the University of Sussex Schools of Life Sciences, Psychology, and Engineering & Informatics, and the Brighton and Sussex Medical School.
+Sussex Neuroscience (SN) is a friendly community of researchers from the Schools of Life Sciences, Psychology, Engineering & Informatics and the Brighton and Sussex Medical School (BSMS).

 Sussex Neuroscience Management Team